A Newton's Iteration Converges Quadratically to Nonisolated Solutions Too: Introduction

-We loosely refer to the extension (\ref{ni1}) as the {\em rank-$r$ Newton's iteration}, {\em rank-deficient Newton's iteration} or simply {\em Newton's iteration} following a long-standing practice.
-The terminology is debatable as it is fair to ask ``Is Newton's method really Newton's method?''\cite{Deu12}.
-The term ``Newton's iteration'' itself may even be considered ``an enduring myth''\cite{Kol92}.
-The iteration traces back to the legendary Babylonian method for computing square roots.
-Isaac Newton's heuristic method was heavily influenced by Fran\c{c}ois Vi\`ete and can be considered a special case of Joseph Raphson's formulation restricted to univariate polynomial equations.
-The version (\ref{ni0}) of Newton's iteration can deservedly be credit to Thomas Simpson who, with a touch of irony, may not deserve a claim for the Simpson's Rule of approximate integrals.
-As a myth or not, the term ``Newton's iteration'' has been used for all extensions of Newton's original method and will likely be used as a convention in the future.
+We loosely refer to our extension (\ref{ni1}) as the {\em rank-$r$ Newton's iteration} or simply {\em Newton's iteration} following a long-standing practice.
+The terminology is actually debatable as it is fair to ask ``Is Newton's method really Newton's method?''\,\cite{Deu12}, and the term may even be considered ``an enduring myth'' \cite{Kol92}.
+Heavily influenced by Fran\c{c}ois Vi\`ete, Isaac Newton's original method is not even an iteration and can be considered a special case of Joseph Raphson's formulation restricted to univariate polynomial equations.
+The version (\ref{ni0}) of Newton's iteration can deservedly be credit to Thomas Simpson as well.
+As a myth or not, however, the term ``Newton's iteration'' has been used for all extensions of Newton's original method and will likely to used as a convention in the future.